lbanvillet/GeometricLayouts/GeometricLayouts/Views/README.md

 ## Build

+Run `npm install` to download all the project dependencies.

 Run `ng build` to build the project.
 The build artifacts will be stored in the `../wwwroot` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests